 Protect the blossom on peaches and nectarines.
 Prune autumn fruiting raspberries, cutting all stems down to ground level.
 Sow broad beans directly in the garden, or in pots.
 Chit potatoes, prepare vegetable beds for later sowings.
 Start sowing early vegetable seeds under cover (eg broad beans, pea, spinach, cabbages).
 Mulch around the base of fruit trees.

 This is a great time to plan what you would like to do in the garden for the rest of the year.
+Take a note book and walk around the garden.
 Look at seed catalogues for ideas of what to sow.

 Keep raking up those leaves from the lawn and borders.

 Summer is in full swing, and to keep your garden looking lovely there are a few things to do this month.

 Dead head regularly to maintain flowering, cut back perennials that have collapsed.
 Continue to summer prune wisteria.
 [Read more…] about 2019 August Gardening Tips by Wellie

 Prevent leaf scorch of container grown Japanese maples by keeping them well watered and in a sheltered spot out of strong sunshine and winds.
 [Read more…] about 2019 July Gardening Tips by Wellie

 Pinch out tips of new growth on figs at the end of month, when the shoots have 5 leaves.
 Stop cutting asparagus now and topdress with a general purpose fertilizer.
 [Read more…] about 2019 June Gardening Tips by Wellie

 Plant out summer bedding once the risk of frost has passed.
 Keep an eye on the weather forecast, and protect with horticultural fleece if necessary.
 [Read more…] about 2019 May Gardening Tips by Wellie